UK minister Priti Patel launches Ukraine family visa scheme | Politics

 The Indian-origin minister travelled to Medyka in eastern Poland on the border with Ukraine to witness the situation on the ground and extend the visas to those fleeing the war zone into neighbouring countries.

-The family scheme visas will be offered free of charge to Ukrainian family members of UK-based nationals and those with permanent residency.
+The family scheme visas will be offered free of charge and allow permission to remain in the UK for three years to Ukrainian family members of UK-based nationals and those with permanent residency.

+''It’s heart-breaking to have met families, women and children forced from their homeland because of the monstrous Russian invasion,'' Patel said after her visit to a reception centre for Ukrainian refugees in Medyka, accompanied by Polish Deputy Interior Minister Bartosz Grodecki.

+''Our expanded Ukraine Family Scheme is now fully open and to see the first people who will apply was wonderful.
+While we want people to be able to return to their homes at the end of this diabolical invasion, giving thousands of people a route to the UK is the right thing to do,” she said.

+“The whole of the UK is united in our condemnation of Russia’s barbaric and cold-blooded actions and the government is doing everything possible to make certain our humanitarian support is in Ukraine’s best interests,” she added.

+UK Home Office staff have also travelled to Poland to provide advice to refugees, including processing visas and ensuring a rapid visa service to help with the flow of people coming over the Ukrainian border.
+The Home Office said a new pop-up Visa Application Centre in Rzeszow, Poland, has also been opened and the combined total number of visa appointments in the region will increase to 6,000 from next week.

-''The British government will do everything it can to support the Ukrainian people at this critical moment as they fight for freedom,” said Patel, ahead of her visit to Poland.
+''The British government will do everything it can to support the Ukrainian people at this critical moment as they fight for freedom,” Patel said, ahead of her visit to Poland.

 ''I have developed the Ukraine family scheme following discussions with the Ukrainian government and neighbouring countries and I am proud to have launched it within a matter of days, enabling Ukrainians with family in the United Kingdom to be welcomed safely, quickly and free of charge,” she said.